 - Translation services

-- Stipends for teachers to attend pathway planning activities
+- Stipends for teachers to attend pathway planning or implementation activities

-- Technical assistance on strategic resource allocation for pathway planning
+- Technical assistance on strategic resource allocation for pathway planning/implementation

 - An end-of-grant report that includes: